LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Motivation

-\textit{Example 2.} Figure \ref{fig:motivate_examples}B shows another atom commit.
+Figure \ref{fig:motivate_examples}B (\textit{Example 2}) shows another atom commit.
 Lines 3–6 define an \texttt{enum} class representing ordering options, and lines 8–16 implement a sorting method that utilizes this \texttt{enum} (only the \textit{if} block is shown in the figure, as the \textit{else} block has a similar structure).
 The code changes in lines 3–6 and lines 8–16 exhibit logical dependencies respectively, as they belong to the same class or method implementation.
 Furthermore, there is a clear data dependency: line 11 directly uses the value defined in the \texttt{enum} class introduced in lines 3–6.
-Due to these logical and data dependencies, these changes are categorized as belonging to a single concern.
+These changes are categorized as belonging to a single concern based on their \textbf{logical and data dependencies}, which are strong structural indicators for grouping.